Connecting with others face-to-face

-- 2 Student Researchers (1 from the Netherlands and 1 from Sweden) spent time observing our teachers and interacting with our students in Kindergarten, 2nd grade, and MS Art to collect data for their Education majors (Fall 2016);
+- 2 Student Researchers (one from the Netherlands and one from Sweden) spent time observing our teachers and interacting with our students in Kindergarten, 2nd grade, and Middle School Art to collect data for their Education majors (Fall 2016);

-2 Teachers from the Prague British School in the Czech Republic observed and taught lessons in the Lower, Middle, & Upper Schools for a week (May 2015);
+- 2 teachers from the Prague British School in the Czech Republic observed and taught lessons in the Lower, Middle, and Upper Schools for a week (May 2015);

-5 Assistant Teachers from Zurich University in Switzerland—observed, co-taught, and lead-taught lessons in the Upper & Middle Schools for 4 weeks (Springs 2015-17);
+- 5 International Assistant Teachers from Zurich University in Switzerland observed, co-taught, and lead-taught lessons in the Upper and Middle Schools for 4 weeks each (Springs 2015-17);

-- 30+ Higher Education faculty from Denmark, Sweden, Finland, Norway, Portugal, Belgium, China (mainland and Taiwan), and the USA visited classes and spoke with faculty when TVS co-hosted with Texas Christian University the European Teacher Education Network’s meetings (Fall 2012;
+- More than 30 Higher Education faculty from Denmark, Sweden, Finland, Norway, Portugal, Belgium, China (mainland and Taiwan), and the USA visited classes and spoke with faculty when TVS co-hosted with Texas Christian University the European Teacher Education Network’s meetings (Fall 2012);

-- 1 Pre-School teacher from London, UK spent 2 weeks observing and co-teaching our Lower School classes (Fall 2012)
+- 1 preschool teacher from London, UK spent 2 weeks observing and co-teaching our Lower School classes (Fall 2012); and

 TVS has a long history of faculty-led trips abroad.
 Faculty/Staff, students, parents, and alumni also travel extensively on their own (to over 110 countries, according a 2011 survey of the entire TVS community).